-The PRO-SYS Kids Dental Floss Picks is another giraffe-shaped flosser that comes in a plastic, travel-friendly box.
-The giraffes come in a variety of colors, are small enough for toddlers, have an easy-to-use handle, and are not flavored, making them good for picky children.
+The PRO-SYS Kids Dental Floss Picks is another giraffe-shaped flosser in a plastic, travel-friendly box.
+The giraffes come in various colors, are small enough for toddlers, have an easy-to-use handle, and are not flavored, making them suitable for picky children.

 Testers loved these cute flossers, but they are identical to another option in this review that is cheaper and similar to our top-ranked winner, which is eco-friendlier than this option.
-Overall, we like this product and depending on sales it could be a good choice if it is less expensive than the higher ranking similar products in this review.
-However, depending on the price or your goals, there are better options in this review.
+Overall, we like this product, and depending on sales, it could be a good choice if it is less expensive than the higher-ranking similar products in this review.
+However, this review has better options depending on the price or your goals.

 Why You Should Trust Us

 The kids' flosser review is led by Wendy Schmitz, Senior Review Editor and mother of 2.
-Wendy reviewed and assessed each flossing product with the help of her children and others to help determine flosser ranking and winners.
-Each flosser was tested side-by-side with the competition for ease of use, quality, features, and eco-friendliness to help you find a flosser you'll be happy with.
+Wendy reviewed and assessed each flossing product with the help of her children and others to help determine ranking and winners.
+Each flosser was tested with the competition for ease of use, quality, features, and eco-friendliness to help you find a flosser that will meet your needs.

 Analysis and Test Results